ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

     // default is localStorage
     storage: MemoryStorage,
     // specify a strategy to be used for rehydration
-    rehydrateStrategy: 'overwrite', // or 'merge' or 'mergeDeep' }
+    mergeStrategy: 'overwrite', // or 'merge' or 'mergeDeep' }
 )